-Launch Full migration
+Launch the full migration

-Once you initiate the data migration transfer to Shopware, you'll first need to fund your account balance and then finish the data migration to your new store.
+Once you initiate the data migration transfer, you'll first need to fund your account balance and then finish the data migration to your new store.
 Keep in mind that you only pay for the data you transfer - you won't be charged any additional fees.